AI Tools & Workflow

 What she built

-A browser-based tool: a single HTML file she double-clicks to open.
-Paste in AI-generated Markdown, click Format, and get clean output — properly structured headings, bold, bullet lists — ready to paste directly into Microsoft Word or Outlook with no cleanup.
+A browser-based tool — a single HTML file she double-clicks to open.
+Paste Markdown in, get clean formatted text out.
 No account, no upload, nothing stored.

 Try the Text Reformatter →